FetoyuDev/libminus/README.md

 - This project is licensed under the MIT License - see the LICENSE file for details.

 # Credits
-- [Fetoyu Dev](https://github.com/FetoyuDev): Made a better markdown at the guide
+- [ProDash0](https://github.com/ProDash0): the original owner of this project